 Momofuku Noodle Bar was founded by David Chang in 2004 and was credited by many as being responsible for the rise of contemporary Asian-American cuisine.
 David Chang has since opened over 12 more restaurants across the United States, Australia, and Canada.
 They range from Fuku, a fast-casual fried chicken shop to Ko, a Japanese-kaiseki-inspired 2 Michelin star restaurant furthering a tasting menu and an extensive wine list.
 The restaurants have received acclaim from across the culinary world for their non-traditional offerings and innovative sustainability practices.

-We interviewed Jake Lewis, the Beverage Director of the Momofuku restaurant group.
-Here are some highlights from the interview!
+I had a pleasure of interviewing Jake Lewis, the Beverage Director of the Momofuku restaurant group.
+As a huge fan of Momofuku, I am excited to share some of the highlights from the interview!

 A: What were you like growing up?
 Have you been a foodie your whole life?